Hunter Wyatt-Brown: Ordained ministry

-Wyatt-Brown was ordained deacon in May 1908 and served as assistant at St John's Church in Montgomery, Alabama.
+Wyatt-Brown was made deacon in May 1908 and served as assistant at St John's Church in Montgomery, Alabama.
 On April 4, 1909 he was ordained priest by Bishop Charles Minnigerode Beckwith of Alabama and subsequently became rector of All Saints’ Church in Mobile, Alabama.
 In 1913 he became rector of Trinity Church in Asheville, North Carolina and in 1915 rector of Ascension Church in Pittsburgh.
 From 1920 till 1928 he served as rector of Church of St Michael and All Angels in Baltimore.
 In 1927 he also became a lecturer on Pastoral Theology at the Virginia Theological Seminary.
 In 1928 he was appointed Dean of St Paul's Cathedral in Buffalo, New York.

 Episcopacy

 Wyatt-Brown was elected to succeed Bishop James Henry Darlington as Bishop of Harrisburg on January 28, 1931.
-He was consecrated on May 1, 1931, by Presiding Bishop James De Wolf Perry in St. Stephen's Cathedral in Harrisburg, Pennsylvania.
-He retired as Bishop of Harrisburg in 1943 due to physical ailment.
+He was consecrated on May 1, 1931 with Presiding Bishop James De Wolf Perry as chief consecrator in St. Stephen's Cathedral in Harrisburg, Pennsylvania.
+He retired as Bishop of Harrisburg in 1943.
 He moved to Sewanee, Tennessee where he remained till his death on April 25, 1952.

 Family

 Wyatt-Brown married Laura Little on September 5, 1911.
-Both his older sons, Rev. Hunter Wyatt-Brown, Jr., and Rev. Charles Wyatt-Brown, were also in the church.
+His older sons the Rev. Hunter Wyatt-Brown, Jr., and the Rev. Charles Wyatt-Brown were also ordained.
 His daughter Laura lived in England.
 His youngest son Bertram Wyatt-Brown was a noted historian of the South.